New Canaan High School Parent/Student Handbook

 A student, after confirmation of a first offense, is put on probation for 10 calendar days.
 During this probationary time, the student:

-* will participate in practices/meetings at coaches discretion;
+* will not participate in games/practices/team meetings;

 * may not participate in any competition/performances;